parkersruth/parkersruth.github.io/content/_index.md

 # Teaching

 ### Human-Computer Interaction: Foundations and Frontiers
-In winter 2024 I am a course assistant for Stanford CS 347.
-I lead weekly discussion sections on seminal literature in human-computer interaction.
-I also support writing quizzes and grading reading reflections.
+In winter 2024 I was a course assistant for Stanford CS 347.
+I led weekly discussion sections on seminal literature in human-computer interaction.
+I supported writing quizzes and grading reading reflections.
+I presented a lecture on HCI+Health.

 ### Ubiquitous Computing Seminar
 During the 2019&ndash;2020 academic year I led the UW CSE 590 U ubiquitous computing research seminar, which met weekly to discuss academic papers in interaction techniques, wearables, novel sensing, and pervasive computing.